|

 odd note I chalked up to an attempt at being nonlinear in the strict

 Western template.
+But for

 those few discordant moments, Appaloosa is good stuff.
 Ed Harris